Durham Dentist - Durham Dental Office

 - We have the Photomed Canon EOS Rebel Digital camera for our clinical photography and have used it to communicate with labs, specialists and pathologists.

 - Our GE Instrumentarium Digital Panoramic x-ray machine is the top rated machine in the world and is known for incredibly low radiation exposure.
 We are told it is 1/30,000th of a medical CT scan in radiation.
 We became fully digital in 2012 with XDR sensors and our digital panoramic machine and updated our panoramic again in 2018.

 - Another high tech instrument is Easy-shade, from Vident.
 In this age of beautiful smiles, it helps us match colors for crowns and fillings accurately.

 - We also utilize a Pentamixer, a machine that, when necessary, makes taking impressions for crowns more predictable with automatic mixing.

 - The Isolite has become a patient and staff favorite.
 It replaces the rubber dam for most of our procedures and provides a place to rest while opening, but has a built-in vacuum and light as well.

 - Tooth colored fillings generally rely on a blue light to cure them and make them hard.
-We utilize one of the most predictable curing lights on the market, with one of our newest technologies, the Ultradent Valo cordless LED curing lights, in our doctor operatories.
+We utilize one of the most predictable curing lights on the market, with one of our newest technologies, the Ultradent Valo cordless LED curing lights, in all 3 of our doctor operatories.
 It provides a quick hardening of many materials, with predictability.